yyf/ai-audio-tools/README.md

 # ai-audio-tools
-Community list of open-source AI tools for audio, music, and speech applications
+Community list of open-source AI tools, models, and datasets for audio, music, and speech applications

 # To contribute to the list

 Edit the README and make a PR

 # Audio

-## DAW
+## Dataset

-- [OpenVINO](https://github.com/intel/openvino-plugins-ai-audacity/tree/main): OpenVINO AI effects for Audacity (Windows, Linux)
-- [TuneFlow](https://github.com/tuneflow/tuneflow-py): TuneFlow is a next-gen DAW that aims to boost music making productivity through the power of AI
+- [HuggingFace](https://huggingface.co/datasets?modality=modality:audio): datasets with tag "audio" on Hugging Face

 ## Foundation model

-- [Kimi-Audio](http://github.com/MoonshotAI/Kimi-Audio?tab=readme-ov-file#evaluation-toolkit): Kimi-Audio, an open-source audio foundation model excelling in audio understanding, generation, and conversation
+- [HuggingFace](https://huggingface.co/models?other=audio): models with tag "audio" on Hugging Face

 # Music
 ## Analysis
 - [Essentia](https://github.com/MTG/essentia): open-source C++ library for audio analysis and audio-based music information retrieval
 - [Librosa](https://github.com/librosa/librosa): Python library for audio and music analysis
 - [DDSP](https://github.com/magenta/ddsp): DDSP is a library of differentiable versions of common DSP functions (such as synthesizers, waveshapers, and filters).
 This allows these interpretable elements to be used as part of an deep learning model, especially as the output layers for audio generation